eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 ##### Cons

-* Scale - there are only so many local ports avialable per ioFabric install
+* Scale - there are only so many local ports avialable per ioFog install
 * Complexity - the container element must be built to match the connected hardware and may need to contain a USB driver or similar software
 * Security - system resource segregation is rather difficult in this situation and the container element has privileged access to low-level interfaces